arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-11-05-october-2018-the-month-in-review.md

 ## A Joint Pathway Forward

 In Washington D.C., the US Department of Agriculture (USDA) and Food and Drug Association (FDA) held a joint [public meeting](//www.fda.gov/Food/NewsEvents/WorkshopsMeetingsConferences/ucm619874.htm) over the regulation of cell-based meats.
 During the two-day event, the two agencies stated that they intend to _jointly_ [regulate](//newfoodeconomy.org/usda-fda-lab-grown-cell-cultured-joint-regulation/) these products.
-This will be the first instance where both agencies are in charge of regulating a field of products.
+This will be the _first_ instance where both agencies are in charge of regulating a field of products.
 It will be interesting to see what pathway moving forward the two agencies develop.

 <img src="/img/burger.jpeg" width="100%"/>

-Regulation is one of the main [obstacles ahead](//www.cell.ag/cell-ag-obstacles-ahead/) for cellular agriculture, and this story about will be in charge of regulating is continuously unfolding.
+Regulation is one of the main [obstacles ahead](//www.cell.ag/cell-ag-obstacles-ahead/) for cellular agriculture, and this story is continuously unfolding.
 There are still many questions that were brought up over what cell-cultured products would look like at scale.
 Will _antibiotics_ be required to keep the cell culture serum sterile?
 How will the products be _labelled_?
 And, most of all, what will the product even be [called](//www.cell.ag/fight-for-word-meat/)?

 ## Conclusion

-[In January](//www.cell.ag/january-2018-month-in-review/), Geltor surprised many to make the first cell ag leather using jellyfish collagen to bound a copy of Paul Shapiro’s book [Clean Meat](//cleanmeat.com/).
+[In January](//www.cell.ag/january-2018-month-in-review/), Geltor surprised many to make the first cell ag leather using _jellyfish_ collagen to bound a copy of Paul Shapiro’s book [Clean Meat](//cleanmeat.com/).
 Coupled with their latest round of funding, October continues the great year for Geltor.
 And for cellular agriculture.

 It is promising to see that the USDA and FDA seem to have agreed upon a joint regulatory pathway forward.
-While there are still questions about how that will look, it is now important that regulators to communicate with the respective companies and industries to help grow and support the _future of food_.
+While there are still questions about how that will look, it is now important that regulators communicate with the respective companies and industries to help grow and support the _future of food_.

 <img src="/img/cowsmountain.jpg" width="100%"/>